How to Choose a University UK 2027: What Actually Matters

 Does the course content genuinely interest me?

 Read the module list, not just the course title.
-If the modules themselves don't excite you, the course won't either.
+If the modules themselves do not excite you, the course will not either for three years.

 Would I be happy living in this city for three years?

-Not "could I cope" — but genuinely happy.
+Not "could I cope" but genuinely happy.
 Visit if you can.
 Read the city guide.
-Talk to someone who studies there.
+Talk to someone who studies there now.

 Does the course have strong graduate outcomes?

-Check Discover Uni for this specific course at this specific university — not the university's overall reputation.
+Check Discover Uni for this specific course at this specific university.
 Cross-reference with the Unifresher graduate outcomes ranking.

 Can I afford to live here?